 Additional Services: Amenities such as enhanced health services or tailored private experiences may carry additional charges.

-Recent regulatory adjustments, prompted by the COVID-19 pandemic, have made it easier to access assistive devices and technology options in assisted living[2].
+Recent regulatory adjustments, prompted by the COVID-19 pandemic, have improved access to assistive devices and technology options in assisted living[2][5].
 Telehealth integration and expedited device availability protocols allow families to better manage expenses and ensure timely support for their loved ones.
+While no major new regulations or clinical studies have been reported since May 2025, industry observers continue to predict that AI-powered tools and accessible design will become increasingly important, helping to further streamline cost and resource management for families[3][8].
 Choosing Missoula facilities allows families to better manage expenses, facilitating strategic financial planning for extended senior support.

 Choosing the Right Facility: Factors to Consider